Training for academic researchers

 Where and when does the training take place?

-All of our face to face training events are currently paused due to the COVID-19 outbreak.
-We hope to restart this programme from 2021 with events taking place monthly at venues around the UK.
+All of our face to face training events are currently paused due to COVID-19.

 All new dates and locations will be advertised on this page and on Twitter via @UKParl_Research as soon as confirmed.